Great Lakes Best Family Vacation Beach Spots in Ohio, Wisconsin, Illinois, and Michigan.

 Free guided tours of the lighthouses at Devils, Michigan and Sand islands are available from mid-June through September.
 Discovery:

 Make sure to join park staff at the Presque Isle campfire circle on Stockton Island nightly from late June through Labor Day.
 The free talks last about 45 minutes and cover such topics as bears, wilderness, bears, and shipwrecks (and bears!).
 Starting times vary through the season.
 (Apostle Islands National Lakeshore.
-145 Washington Avenue, Bayfield.
+145 Washington Avenue, Bayfield, WI.
 (715) 779-3397 or www.nps.gov/apis